marcouderzo/ArduinoFFT/README.md

-# MusicSpectrumVisualizer
+# Arduino MusicVisualizer
-A Neopixel Arduino-Based Music Spectrum Analyzer.
+A Neopixel Arduino-Based Music Visualizer
 ## A brief Introduction
-A spectrum analyzer takes as input music, specifically its sine wave, and processes it giving as output the amplitude of the various frequencies.
+MusicVisualizer takes as input music, specifically its sine wave, and processes it giving as output the amplitude of the various frequencies.

 ## Hardware
 - Arduino Nano